 Last spring I was part of this great panel of professionals who discussed the pros and cons of how the Internet has effected our relationships.
+So many people are concerned about Online Affairs.
 At the end of the hour, I was asked to give a few tips for couples who wanted to affair-proof their Internet use.

 “Really,” I said.
 “It just boils down to a big dose of common sense.”